-Utilization of Touch as a Therapeutic Intervention
+NURS 4371 (CL) Utilization of Touch as a Therapeutic Intervention

 Interdisciplinary course which considers several theories and techniques that utilize touch as the primary source of intervention.
 Clinical experiences will provide the student with an opportunity to practice the methods discussed in various clinical settings.
-(Prerequisite: upper division standing or consent of instructor.)
+(Prerequisite: Upper division standing or consent of instructor.)

-^{} Offered at select times as faculty and interest are present.
+Offered at select time as faculty and interest are present.